a. Whitney Awards will be given for the following categories:

 ii.
 Committee members may be considered present for the purpose of opening ballots if they do so electronically (e.g. via Skype or other technology) and view the data simultaneously.

-i.
-All award results are to be kept secret, known only to members of the Whitney Awards Committee until the presentation of the awards.
+k.
+All award results are to be kept secret, known only to members of the Whitney Awards Committee, until the presentation of the awards.

-l.
-An individual novel may be a finalist in up to three categories (one genre category, Best Novel by a New Author, and Best Novel of the Year), and can win in any or all of those categories.
+n.
+An individual novel may be a finalist in up to three categories (one genre category, Debut Novel of the Year, and Novel of the Year (Adult or Youth), and can win in any or all of those categories.

 6) Achievement Awards